 To solve the problem, it is essential that we understood what causes a problem and for that, we need to understand the concept called color space.
 A color space also called color profile is a defined range of colors that include sRGB, AdobeRGB, ProPhoto RGB and CMYK.
 However, what makes them so important?

 sRGB is the smallest color space, with range only covering a small portion of what our own eyes can see.
 The Adobe RGB range is larger, particularly in the green and cyan colors.
 It allows for more saturation (“chroma”) in those areas.
 ProPhoto RGB is the largest of the three – and possibly the most interesting since it includes “colors” outside of what we can see.
 ProPhoto RGB only includes those values because it allows the range of real colors to be larger than that of other color spaces, including sRGB and Adobe RGB.
 If you thought: “Ok, then I will use the ProPhoto RGB color profile for all of my images,” then you just made a mistake.
 ProPhoto RGB requires expensive equipment, and most of us use monitors that support only sRGB or less often Adobe RGB.
 So, we need to save the image in a color space that is supported by the place wherever we want to upload our image.
-For example, if we edit and export our image in ProPhoto RGB or Adobe RGB color profile and then upload on Instagram, colors on the image will disappear or be replaced because Instagram will automatically convert color profile to sRGB.
+For example, if we edit and export our image in ProPhoto RGB or Adobe RGB color profile and then upload on Instagram, colors on the image will disappear or be replaced because Instagram will automatically convert the color profile to sRGB.
 So for now, the only sRGB is important to us because it’s supported by our phones, Instagram, Facebook, websites and anything for the screen.